Welcome to today's edition of the Rush 24-7 podcast.

 They have to pay their own taxes, blah, blah, blah, blah, blah.

-Well, the health care rule, if you do $600 of business with anybody over the course of you've got to file a 1099 for Every instance above it, every instance, including if you're a small business that has trucks and you're buying diesel.
+Well, the healthcare rule, if you do $600 of business with anybody over the course, you've got to file a $1099 for every instance above it, every instance.

 There's an effort now to get that taken out.

-Mandates beginning in 2012, all companies will have to issue a 1099 tax forms, not just to contract workers, but to any individual or corporation from which they buy more than $600 in goods or services in a tax year, which is every year.
+Section 9006 of the health care bill, just a few lines buried in the 2049 page document, 2409 page, mandates beginning in 2012, all companies will have to issue a 1099 tax forms, not just to contract workers, but to any individual or corporation from which they buy more than $600 in goods or services in a tax year, which is every year.

-You know how people try to rearrange and arrange their lives to avoid tax consequences.
+This is, I mean, it's, you talk about productivity shutdowns, you know, how people try to rearrange and arrange their lives to avoid tax consequences.

 It's just an absolute mess.

-Now the Democrats, some of them are saying well, we didn't know this is in here, and I want to get it stricken, and the administration says, no way.
+Now, the Democrats, some of them are saying, well, we didn't know this is in there, and I don't want to get it stricken.

-No way, we're not changing anything.
+We're not changing anything.

-We're not gonna we're on a we are on a charted course to destroy this country as founded, and we're not going to back off of it one bit.
+We are on a charted course to destroy this country as founded, and we're not going to back off of it one bit.

-Well, to me, uh that's pretty radical.
+Well, to me, that's pretty radical.

 It isn't politics as usual.

-So the limbaugh rule in an election year, when voters are fed up with liberalism and socialism, and when the fate of the country has found it is at stake.
+So the Limbaugh rule, in an election year, when voters are fed up with liberalism and socialism, and when the fate of the country as founded is at stake, you vote for the most conservative Republican in the primary, period.

 It will be a rare opportunity to move the party and the country to the right.

-The limbaug rule, do not play defense when your offensive hand is as strong as ours is I look at what's happening and what we're faced with, and I listen to people debate on the margins, Christine O'Donnell versus versus Castle.
+I look at what's happening, what we're faced with, and I listen to people debate on the margins, Christine O'Donnell versus Castle.

 See, the issue to me is not Christine O'Donnell.

-The issue's Castle.
+The issue is Castle.

 It's very simple.